mnyorba/astro-starter/README.md

 - **DaisyUI** - Beautiful, accessible component library
 - **Dark/Light Mode** - Automatic theme switching with user preference

+### Search
+- **Pagefind Integration** - Static site search powered by Pagefind — the build generates an index that must be deployed with your site.

 ### Content Management
 - **MDX & Markdown Support** - Write content in `.md` or `.mdx` files
 - **Content Collections** - Type-safe blog posts with frontmatter validation